 In terms of music, there was a DJ playing some club/house music.
 On the other side of the river, where the craft beer festival simultaneously was running, I saw that they build a stage and bands were performing.
 I’d prefer a live band performance to a DJ playing.
 I just think that listening to a band is more fun than listening to club music.
 In addition, bands create better cider drinking atmosphere.

-Besides the cider drinking you could get creative by painting your own brown glass cider bottle.
+Besides the cider drinking, you could get creative by painting your own brown glass cider bottle.
 It also kept the kids busy.
 Also, you could take a picture in a sort of wooden frame and tag yourself on social media.
 I found this idea really cool!

 Overall, I think the organizers took good care of the food and entertainment part.
 There were no very long queues to get the food.
 Also, everyone could find something that would satisfy hers/his taste buds.

-Usually when I attend a festival there are talks done about cider making, introduction to cider processes for beginners or current trends in the cider scene.
+Usually, when I attend a festival there are talks done about cider making, introduction to cider processes for beginners or current trends in the cider scene.
 This part was missing here.
 Even though I don’t speak Czech I think it could be interesting for other participants to learn how cider is made and what a challenge it is to make cider in this part of Europe.
 Big applause for InCider Bar as they at least presented how to press apple juice using apple press.

 Furthermore, you could only drink cider from disposable plastic glasses.
 Don’t know how about you, but drinking anything from a plastic glass is a no-go for me.
 Especially, cider.
 Not to mention how it impacts the environment.
 I asked Vašek from InCider Bar about the reason for pouring cider into a plastic glass.
-Apparently according to Czech Regulations your booth has to be equipped with water supply for cleaning of glasses, if you want to use glasses made of glass.
+Apparently, according to Czech Regulations, your booth has to be equipped with water supply for cleaning of glasses if you want to use glasses made of glass.
 Since it was not feasible to arrange for water supply, only disposable plastic glasses were allowed.
 Somehow the craft beer festival on the other side of the Vltava’s river has solved this problem.
 If there are financial reasons behind it, then perhaps it would be an idea for the next year to get an extra funding from the Government to reduce the plastic caps litter and use glass instead?
-Environmental friendly festival is also a way of promoting the event and getting sponsors on board.
+An environmental friendly festival is also a way of promoting the event and getting sponsors on board.

-What I found surprising, comparing to other festivals I attended, is that the vast majority of cider makers, with an exception of Tatuv Sad and Redbrook, didn’t sell any T-shirts, glasses or other stuff.
+What I found surprising, compared to other festivals I attended, is that the vast majority of cider makers, with an exception of Tatuv Sad and Redbrook, didn’t sell any T-shirts, glasses or other stuff.
 Tatuv Sad/Redbrook were the only cider makers offering such merchandise products.
 Why do I think it’s important?
 Firstly, it promotes cider culture and makes your brand recognisable.
 Secondly, it is an extra money for the company that can be used to invest in the production process, marketing, etc. T-Shirts or cider glasses don’t have an expiry date!
 If you don’t sell everything at this event there will be another picnic, brunch or food festival, hence, another occasion to sell it.
 I strongly encourage to consider this.
 As for now only Tatuv Sad/Redbrook understand the importance of brand promotion.

 As for Tatuv Sad’s cider glass, I found the design really nice!
 The only reason why I didn’t buy it is that the glass didn’t have a volume marking.
 Meaning, I wouldn’t be able to bring it to another event as nobody would know how much cider to pour in.SUMMARY

 Summarizing, Slavnost Cideru 2017 was an unforgettable experience and a great cider festival.
 I’ve sampled a number of delicious ciders in a very friendly atmosphere and beautiful surroundings.
 I have learned a lot about Czech cider as well.
-Also, Slavnost Cideru gave me an opportunity to meet cider makers and discuss about cider with other cider aficionados like me.
+Also, Slavnost Cideru gave me an opportunity to meet cider makers and discuss cider with other cider aficionados like me.
 I’m looking forward to next year’s edition!